DLFundamentals/blog/_posts/2026-03-11-the-secret-low-rank-bias-of-regularized-sgd.md

 2. weight decay exponentially forgets old updates,
 3. so the current weight matrix is dominated by a short history of low-rank corrections.

-For layers used once per example, a single-example gradient is rank 1.
+For layers used once per example, a single-example gradient is rank $1$.

-For shared operators, such as convolutions and attention projections, the same idea still holds, with rank controlled by the number of local uses of the matrix.
+For shared operators such as convolutions and attention projections, the same idea still holds, with the rank controlled by the number of local uses of the matrix.

 So low-rank structure in trained neural networks is not just an empirical curiosity.
-It is a natural consequence of the way SGD with weight decay writes information into a model.
+It is a natural consequence of how SGD with weight decay writes and forgets directions over time.